 Giving your dog larger chunks or diced pieces may not be overly appetizing.
 Some dogs will love it and others won’t go near it!

 When we’re cutting up this vegetable for our meals, we’ll always chuck the ends out to Bingo, and he’s happy to eat them.

-Zucchini is very easy to grate, has high water content, and all parts of it are good for dogs.
+Zucchini is very easy to grate, has a high water content that can keep dogs hydrated, and all parts of it are good for dogs.

 This includes the:

 - Inner fruit

 - Seeds inside

 If you have had a meal with grilled or frilled zucchini, and you don’t mind giving leftovers and scraps to your dog, then a small amount will be fine.